dalibo/emaj/docs/en/upgrade.rst

    INSERT INTO emaj.emaj_ignored_app_trigger
        SELECT * FROM public.sav_ignored_app_trigger;

-The tables groups need to be rebuilt using the :doc:`standard methods<groupsCreationFunctions>` of the new version.
+The table groups need to be rebuilt using the :doc:`standard methods<groupsCreationFunctions>` of the new version.

 Then, temporary tables or files can be deleted.